fareeha09/FMRadioMazeSolver/README.md

 The explorer is in the same position as the treasure, there are no legal moves possible, or there is no treasure that can be reached.

 ## English or pseudocode description of algorithm
-    check if there is a tresure:
+    check if there is a treasure:

         if true, check if at treasure: